Counseling for Teens

 Between school, jobs, hormones, and other stressors being a teenager is hard.
 Connecting with a therapist for teens can help them process these challenges in a healthy way.
 The Mindful Practice is here to support you and your teenager.
-Whether that is in person at our Winter Park, FL office or online from anywhere in Florida.
+Whether that is in person at our Jacksonville or Winter Park, FL office or online from anywhere in Florida.
 In order to start your teenager in counseling for teens just follow these steps:

 - Contact us for your free consultation at The Mindful Practice.